I always look forward to the winter holidays.

 Sacred times are not necessarily extraordinary fairy-tail moments or spectacular altered states of consciousness.
 They are not given only to special people; they are not unusual.
 You live them every moment, even right now…” A people without a history cannot be redeemed from time,” T.S.
 Eliot wrote, “because history is a pattern of timeless moments.”
 It is your history, made up of nothing but timeless moments, that redeems you from time.

 In the same way, as you go through the holiday, sacred time happens whether you feel it or not.
 You bustle through your obligations, right up to maybe past midnight.
 Rest assured that above you, under you, inside you, the moment is happening.
 “The movement of this silent cataclysm,” as Thomas Merton says, goes on.
 Sometime in the holy night something new happens, “A thrill of hope, the weary world rejoices…”

 …Christmas Eve is when everything hangs in the balance for Ebeneezer Scrooge, the night he sees a ghost and faces of his own death.
 It is a last-minute impossible rescue from certain darkness.
 This is another theological truth that children know.
 “But in thy dark streets shineth the everlasting light.
 The hopes and fears of all the years are met in thee tonight.”
 It translates here below as profound peace.
 Something enormous is going on, but it means us and our loved ones very clearly.
 It is just downstairs, by the tree, by the fire, just outside your door, in the sweet starlit darkness…”

-Let’ all strive to understand and be better to each other this year regardless of our political beliefs or philosophical or cultural differences.
+Let’s all strive to understand and be better to each other this year regardless of our political beliefs or philosophical or cultural differences.
 The world is a beautiful and remarkable place.
-Our individual destinies are linked as never before, and we do can do so much good for one another when we put our hearts and minds into it.
+Our individual destinies are linked as never before, and we can do so much good for one another when we put our hearts and minds into it.